EmmmaTech/Calculator_NX/README.md

 ## PLANNED FEATURES

-There aren't any planned features at the moment.
+Some planned features include translating the app.
+If you know English and another language (it doesn't have to be well), then join my Discord Server and we can discuss the translating part!

 ## CREDITS